shahiduljahid/python_practical/README.md

 **Training:**

 - Similar to Class 6, you can train a Fast R-CNN model from scratch.
-- Use the same commenting approach to skip training and use the pre-trained model.
+- Use the same commenting approach to skip training and use the trained model.

 **Running the Code:**